How Papertrail calculates usage and charges, plus a bit about how we think.

 All paid Papertrail plans include 1 year of downloadable archives, permanent archives in your own S3 bucket, and long-term search of those archives, typically for analytics.
 “Realtime search” refers to the logs that are available to search and browse in Papertrail’s interface.

 If you access and pay Papertrail via a hosting service, the usage and payment structure may be different from what is described here.
 Usually that’s because the typical use is different (for example, logging from an app rather than many servers, or preferring a predictable monthly cost) or because the integration or payment functionality is different (for example, not supporting usage-based charges).

 And maybe most importantly: be users first.
 Our goal is not to make as much money as we can, it’s to deliver the most useful service we know how to create, and do so in a sustainable way.

 If you see cases where Papertrail can do better at any of these, please say so.

-For paid accounts, log data transfer is calculated on a 1-month cycle starting from the date you first purchased any paid service or, for free accounts, starting from the initial sign up date.
-This is so that the calculation does not penalize you for having, say, a service that is higher traffic on weekdays.
+Log data transfer is calculated on a 1-month cycle starting from the date you first purchased any paid service or, for free accounts, starting from the initial sign up date.
+This is so the calculation does not penalize you for having, say, a service that is higher traffic on weekdays.

 Most Papertrail plans cost between $0.25 and $1 per 1 million typical log messages, or about 15,000 messages per 1 cent ($0.01).
 That includes transfer, realtime tail, storage, search, and archive.
 If a log message is not worth 1/15,000 of a cent (and hopefully 10x or 100x that), it’s not only useless, it’s probably counter-productive since it’s detracting from those that are.

 Log data transfer status can be seen in Papertrail’s Settings.

 For services purchased through Papertrail directly (rather than via a partner, such as an add-on ecosystem), log data transfer allocations reset about 2 AM Pacific Time on the morning following the listed date.